 The demand for long-term data storage in the cloud is reaching unprecedented levels, and continues to grow into the zettabytes.
 Existing storage technologies do not provide a cost-effective solution for storing long-lived data.
 Operating at such scales in the cloud requires a fundamental re-thinking of how we build large-scale storage systems, as well as the underlying storage technologies that underpin them.

 Project Silica is developing the first-ever storage technology designed and built from the media up, for the cloud.
 We are leveraging recent discoveries in ultrafast laser optics to store data in quartz glass by using femtosecond lasers, and building a completely new storage system designed from scratch around this technology.
 This opens up an incredibly exciting opportunity to challenge and completely re-think traditional storage system design, and to co-design the future hardware and software infrastructure for the cloud.We are hiring!

 Project Silica leverages advances first developed at the University of Southampton Optoelectonics Research Centre, and was featured in a Microsoft Ignite 2017 keynote on future storage technologies.

 Project Silica is part of the broader Optics for the Cloud project, which explores the future of cloud infrastructure at the intersection of optics and computer science.

 In Nov 2019, Satya Nadella, CEO of Microsoft, announced a collaboration between Project Silica and Warner Brothers, which was an early proof of concept demonstrator of the technology.
-See Satya talk about Project Silica here (watch from 38:52 – 41:04).
+Read more about that here.